 5 May 2022

-The bill requires a minister to make an oral statement to Parliament if a contract awarded under emergency statutory powers goes to a person, or to a company, in which the minister has a personal, political or financial interest.
-It is designed to improve transparency and accountability in defence-related procurement carried out under emergency powers.
+This bill would force a minister to make an oral statement to Parliament if, under emergency powers, a contract is awarded to someone in whom the minister has a personal, political or financial interest (or to a company with such an interest).
+The aim is to improve transparency and accountability when the government uses emergency powers to procure goods or services, particularly in defence.

 Generated 21 February 2026